Intel-Internship-2025/ai-form-assistant/Contributions.md

 ### Core Responsibilities
 - **Web Application Development (UI)**
-  - Designed and implemented the complete user interface for the form-filling assistant
+  - Designed and implemented the complete user interface (frontend) for the form-filling assistant

 - **Dataset Development**
  - Created and annotated datasets for NER

-- **Database Design**
+- **Research Survey**
-  - Collaborated on database schema design

-- **Web Application Prototype**
-    - Contributed to prototype development
+  - Performed the Survey of previous Research Works in the domain to validate the project novelties
+  - Helped plan what is not there and what is needed in modern Form-Automation Systems

 ---